 Looking for the best bakery for birthday cake in NYC?
-As a food critic who’s ordered countless top-notch birthday cakes in the city over the last decade, I’ve got you covered.
+As a food critic who’s ordered countless top-notch birthday cakes in the city over the last decade, I can assure you there’s a wide variety to choose from.
 More importantly, New York City has no shortage of excellent bakeries– and with the advent of Instagram, it seems like even the previously unknown Big Apple bakeries are stepping up their game.
 This is particularly true in the realm of birthday cakes, which are highly visible and one of the most whimsical aspects of bakery operation.

 And doesn’t everyone love a good birthday cake?
 (Answer: yes!)
 And don’t we all love to Instagram a beautiful, whimsical birthday cake, especially when it’s ours?
 (Yes, we definitely do.)
 Whether you’re shopping for a kid or just a kid at heart, the below are the best places to get fun birthday cakes in New York City.
 There’s something for every taste, style, and affinity.
 Happy Birthday, everyone!